ziflex/gulp-tasks-monorepo/README.md

 ### Metadata

-Of course, in real world, our build tasks are more complicated and we need to give some more information to these build tasks in order to let them know how to handle each package more .
+Of course, in real world, our build tasks are more complicated and we need to give some more information to these tasks in order to let them know how to handle each package more precisely .
 In order to do that, we can create ``package.js`` in a root directory of each package that should export one single function which accepts a package metadata:

 ````javascript